yaakam/omakub-mj-robs/README.md

 This is a FORK of the original [Basecamp's Omakub](https://github.com/basecamp/omakub/).
 The original project targets only Ubuntu.
 This fork is intended for Arch Linux in general - Manjaro Gnome, in particular.

+There is an Arch version for WSL2 on Windows, called [ArchWSL](https://github.com/yuk7/ArchWSL).
+There are at least 2 things to keep in mind:

+1. it uses fakeroot-tcp instead of fakeroot. lazydocker script takes care of this dependency
+2. docker must be installed externally through [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/) after setting up ArchWSL.
+It should create the proper docker client cli commands inside Arch.
+Run Omakub-MJ after that.

 ## Install

 From a Terminal run: